 (Permanent provisions; for applications via the transitional provisions, please refer to the Guidance Notes.
 In addition, the MHRA has issued information for Transitional IMP QPs (named as a QP in a valid application for a manufacturing authorisation for IMPs made prior to 1st May 2006 under the Medicines for Human Use (Clinical Trials) Regulations 2004).
 Further details are available on the MHRA website.)

 The Royal Society of Biology, the Royal Pharmaceutical Society (RPS) and the Royal Society of Chemistry (RSC) administer the application process on behalf of the Medicines and Healthcare products Regulatory Agency (MHRA) and the Veterinary Medicines Directorate (VMD).
 Members should apply through their own professional body.
 This is a brief description of the application process; you will find more details in the application documents.
 If you have further questions, you should contact the QP Officer at the RSB, RPS or RSC.

-Updated Study Guide and Transition Period
+Updated Study Guide

 Further information regarding these updates and what candidates need to do, can be found in the QP Newsletter and the FAQ’s.